octopus-network/octopus-appchain-anchor/README.md

     pub nep141_token_symbols: UnorderedSet<String>,
     /// The NEP-141 tokens data, mapped by the symbol of the token. pub nep141_tokens: LookupMap<String, Nep141Token>,
-    /// The currently used validator set in appchain pub current_validator_set: TaggedAppchainValidatorSet,
+    /// The history version of validator set, mapped by era number in appchain. pub validator_set_histories: LookupMap<u64, TaggedAppchainValidatorSet>,
-    /// The validator set of the next era in appchain pub next_validator_set: TaggedAppchainValidatorSet,
+    /// The validator set of the next era in appchain. pub next_validator_set: TaggedAppchainValidatorSet,
-    /// The validator set for unbonded validators and delegators pub unbonded_validator_set: AppchainValidatorSet,
+    /// The validator set for unbonded validators and delegators. pub unbonded_validator_set: AppchainValidatorSet,
     /// The mapping for validators' accounts, from account id in the appchain to
-    /// account id in NEAR protocol
+    /// account id in NEAR protocol.
     pub validator_account_id_mapping: LookupMap<AccountIdInAppchain, AccountId>,
-    /// The custom settings for appchain
+    /// The custom settings for appchain.
     pub appchain_settings: LazyOption<AppchainSettings>,
-    /// The protocol settings for appchain anchor pub protocol_settings: LazyOption<ProtocolSettings>,
+    /// The protocol settings for appchain anchor. pub protocol_settings: LazyOption<ProtocolSettings>,
-    /// The state of the corresponding appchain pub appchain_state: AppchainState,
+    /// The state of the corresponding appchain. pub appchain_state: AppchainState,
-    /// The staking history data happened in this contract pub staking_histories: LookupMap<u64, StakingHistory>,
+    /// The staking history data happened in this contract. pub staking_histories: LookupMap<u64, StakingHistory>,
     /// The start index of valid staking history in `staking_histories`. pub staking_history_start_index: u64,
     /// The end index of valid staking history in `staking_histories`. pub staking_history_end_index: u64,
-    /// The token bridging history data happened in this contract pub token_bridging_histories: LookupMap<u64, TokenBridgingHistory>,
+    /// The token bridging history data happened in this contract. pub token_bridging_histories: LookupMap<u64, TokenBridgingHistory>,
     /// The start index of valid token bridging history in `token_bridging_histories`. pub token_bridging_history_start_index: u64,